Proton‐free induction decay MRSI at 7 T in the human brain using an egg‐shaped modified rosette K‐space trajectory

 Methods

-Analytical and synthetic simulations were validated with phantom and in vivo measurements at 7 T. The rosette and modified rosette trajectories were measured in five healthy volunteers in six minutes in a 2D slice in the brain.
-A 3D sequence was measured in one volunteer within 19 minutes.
-The SNR, linewidth, CRLBs, lipid contamination and data quality of the proposed modified rosette trajectory were compared to the rosette trajectory.
+Analytical and synthetic simulations were validated with phantom and in vivo measurements at 7 T. The rosette and modified rosette trajectories were measured in five healthy volunteers in 6 min in a 2D slice in the brain.
+An elliptical phase‐encoding sequence was measured in one volunteer in 22 min, and a 3D sequence was measured in one volunteer within 19 min.
+The SNR per‐unit‐time, linewidth, Cramer‐Rao lower bounds (CRLBs), lipid contamination, and data quality of the proposed modified rosette trajectory were compared to the rosette trajectory.

 Results

-Using the modified rosette trajectories, an improved k-space weighting function was achieved resulting in an increase of up to 12% in SNR compared to rosette’s dependent on the two additional trajectory parameters.
-Similar results were achieved for the theoretical SNR calculation based on k-space densities, as well as when using the pseudo-replica method for simulated, in-vivo and phantom data.
-The CRLBs improved slightly, but non-significantly for the modified rosette trajectories, while the linewidths and lipid contamination remained similar.
+Using the modified rosette trajectories, an improved k‐space weighting function was achieved resulting in an SNR per‐unit‐time increase of up to 12% compared to rosette's and 23% compared to elliptical phase‐encoding, dependent on the two additional trajectory parameters.
+Similar results were achieved for the theoretical SNR calculation based on k‐space densities, as well as when using the pseudo‐replica method for simulated, in vivo, and phantom data.
+The CRLBs of γ‐aminobutyric acid and N‐acetylaspartylglutamate improved non‐significantly for the modified rosette trajectory, whereas the linewidths and lipid contamination remained similar.

 Conclusion

-By improving the rosette trajectory’s shape, modified rosette trajectories achieved higher SNR at the same scan time and data quality.
+By optimizing the shape of the rosette trajectory, the modified rosette trajectories achieved higher SNR per‐unit‐time and enhanced data quality at the same scan time.